 RESPONDENT (OR GROUP OF RESPONDENTS) SUPPORT/ OBJECT/ COMMENT BRIEF SUMMARY OF COMMENTS MAIN ISSUES REQUIRING INVESTIGATION DRAFT GNLP RESPONSE PROPOSED CHANGE TO PLAN Member of the public Comment Suggestion that building work does not commence until the Northern Broadway (NDR) has been completed, linked directly to the A47 towards King Lynn.
 Also, that the traffic calming measure on Carter Road is put in place.
 Comment noted None Anglian Water Comment No reference to water efficiency forming part of design unlike other Consistent policy approach to water efficiency needed.
-This matter is dealt with under Policy 2 that applies to all None allocation policies.
-See also comments on Policy 2. sites.
-It is not necessary to include it in the allocation policy Historic England Object Suggested Changes: Include reference to the listed building and the need to conserve and where appropriate enhance them Suggested wording: Development should conserve or where appropriate enhance the significance of the grade II listed 4 Manor Farm Close (noting that significance may be harmed by development within the setting of an asset) through appropriate landscaping, setback and design It is accepted that the policy should acknowledge the potential for harm to the heritage assets and the requirement for measure to address this.
-Add policy requirement to DRA1 to read: 'Any development must conserve and enhance the significance of the grade II listed 4 Manor Farm Close including any contribution made to that significance by setting.
-This includes but is not limited to appropriate landscaping, setback and design.
+This matter is dealt with under Policy 2 that applies to all None

+allocation policies.
+See sites.
+It is not

+also comments on Policy necessary to

+2. include it in the

+allocation policy

+Historic England Object Suggested Changes: It is accepted that Add policy

+Include reference to the the policy should requirement to

+listed building and the acknowledge the DRA1 to read:

+need to conserve and potential for harm 'Any

+where appropriate to the heritage development

+enhance them Suggested assets and the must conserve

+wording: Development requirement for and enhance

+should conserve or where measure to the significance

+appropriate enhance the address this. of the grade II

+significance of the grade II listed 4 Manor

+listed 4 Manor Farm Close Farm Close

+(noting that significance including any

+may be harmed by contribution

+development within the made to that

+setting of an asset) through significance by

+appropriate landscaping, setting.
+This

+setback and design includes but is

+not limited to

+appropriate

+landscaping,

+setback and

+design.